Software should be beautiful

 - Define clear objectives

-- Plan before implementing (design first)
+- Plan before implementing (design first!)

 Some form of whiteboarding or sketching is always a good idea.
 It's much easier to iterate than in code.
-I usually use Figma for this.
+Personally I usually use Figma for this.

-Embrace Simplicity
+2. Embrace Simplicity

 - Remove unnecessary complexity

-- Focus on core functionality
+- Focus on core functionality (feature bloat is the enemy of good software!)

 - Make decisions obvious